WISN (AM): History

-WAIO
+WIAO

 On July 22, 1922, a broadcasting license was issued jointly to the Milwaukee School of Engineering and the daily evening newspaper, The Wisconsin News, which was owned by the Hearst Corporation.
 The call letters were assigned sequentially with no special meaning, WIAO.
 Since December 1, 1921, radio stations had been assigned two wavelengths: 360 meters (833 kHz) for "broadcasting news, concerts and such matter", and 485 meters (619 kHz) for "broadcasting crop reports and weather forecasts".
 As such, WIAO was licensed to broadcast on the frequency of 360 meters (833.3 kHz).
 Although its license called for "unlimited" time at a power of 500 watts, the fact that the three other Milwaukee stations: WAAK (Gimbel Brothers department store), WCAY (Kesselman O'Driscol Music Co.) and WHAD (Marquette University), were also licensed for the 360 meter band, meant that WIAO had to share time with them.

 At 10:15 a.m. on October 23 of that year, WIAO signed on the air from the school's Marshall Street building.
 It was powered at 100 watts of power, using a student-built transmitter.
 That power level was formalized on January 9, 1923, when a new license was issued.

 On July 23, 1923, another new license was issued — this time solely to the School of Engineering — specifying a power level of 200 watts.
 The power level was reduced to 100 watts on October 9.